GlueOps/glueops-dev/docs/deploy-applications/hello-world.md

 - Replace `<MY_CAPTAIN_DOMAIN>` with your captain domain.
 This is environment specific and provided by your Platform Administrators.
 :::

 Save and commit your changes to the deployment configurations repository and push up the changes.
+Within a minute you should see your app at: https://<MY_APP_NAME>-qa.apps.<MY_CAPTAIN_DOMAIN>